web3isnice/FreeFlashloans/README.md

 # Solana Flashloan Implementation

-This project implements a flashloan mechanism on Solana using Kamino Finance's kLend protocol for zero interest-rate.
+This project implements a USDC flashloan mechanism on Solana using Kamino Finance's kLend protocol for zero interest-rate.

 ## System Setup